aravindgd/recipes/okra-curry-amma-style.md

 - Add in red chillies, coriander seeds, cumin, curry leaves and fry them until fragrant
 - Make space in the middle and fry the fenugreek seeds in the oil until fragrant.
 *NOTE* If you over fry them they tend to become bitter and if you under fry them they have a raw aroma to them.
 You will know it done if its pinkish-brown.
-- Remove from heat and add in asafoetida, coconut, tumeric, tamarind paste, fried gram and coconut.
+- Remove from heat and add in asafoetida, coconut, tumeric, tamarind paste, roasted gram and coconut.
 Mix them in the tava's residual heat
 - Grind all of this into a paste
 ### Temper and bring it together
 - Again, don't burn it, use medium heat